 As to be expected, different customers have different needs and business objectives.
-It can be overwhelming—and ineffective—to try to appeal to all these types of people, so it’s important to hone in on specific clientele.
+Trying to appeal to all these people can be overwhelming and ineffective, so it’s essential to hone in on specific clientele.
 Identify who you want to work with and what their challenges are.
 Then, you can create marketing materials that appeal to your target niche.

 Most architectural photographers rely on referrals, networking, and word-of-mouth to get new clients.
 With that in mind, providing excellent customer service and staying in contact with your clients—even when you’re not actively working on a project—is key to maintaining long-term relationships that lead to future work.

-If you have good relationships with your clients, you might ask if they know anyone who is looking for a photographer and could use your professional services.
-Chances are they have contacts in the architectural industry, and they may even offer to to make an introduction.
+If you have good relationships with your clients, you might ask if they know anyone looking for a photographer and could use your professional services.
+They have contacts in the architectural industry, and they may even offer to make an introduction.